 Having your accounting staff work from the Philippines can save you 60%-80% compared to your local in-house or accounting services.
 The cost differential is incredible.
 This is one of the major attractions to sourcing offshore accounting services.
-It is important to note that the quality, reliability and security of the service is not compromised in any way.
+It is important to note that the quality, reliability, and security of the service are not compromised in any way.

 In-house work may be ideal when you expect a regular volume of workload.
 However, there may come a time when your workload spikes up depending on your demand.
 This leaves your team overworked, which may cause them to experience burnout.